shankar936/Amazon_Sales/README.md

 ## Objective
-** There are Three Branches and Cities to observing highest revenue generated.Idenitify the Sales,Prodcut,Customers Analysis on the given Dataset.Observing the Customer ratings on each Products.It will Helps to enhance the business sales.
+** It contains three Branches and Cities to observing highest revenue generated.Idenitify the Sales,Prodcut,Customers Analysis on the given Dataset.Observing the Customer ratings on each Products.It will Helps to enhance the business sales.

-## Dataset
-I will Upload the dataset it sepeartly in repository.

 ## Schema
 ``` sql